To register your child for our religious education programs, please click here.

 Every Sunday, we offer a number of engaging opportunities for youth in both junior high and high school to explore their spirituality.
 Understanding that adolescents are at a critical point in the development of their personal and spiritual development, we strive for a balance of spirituality, support, social justice and fun.

-Each Sunday morning, youth in grades six through eight begin the service in the Sanctuary with their families.
-Following a brief Time for All Ages, they meet in the Flex Room to explore their developing spirituality and commitment to their faith through social justice projects; worship and discussion; social outings; and exploring other faiths in the Neighboring Faiths curriculum, which will include study of and visits to other faith communities as well as a deeper look at how an understanding of other faiths relates to and enhances the Junior Youths’ developing UU identity.
+Grades six through eight explore their developing spirituality and commitment to their faith through social justice projects; worship and discussion; social outings; and exploring other faiths in the Neighboring Faiths curriculum, which will include study of and visits to other faith communities as well as a deeper look at how an understanding of other faiths relates to and enhances the Junior Youths’ developing UU identity.

 Senior Youth Group: Grades 9-12